MetaCenterCloudPuppet/cesnet-spark/README.markdown

 <a name="usage-master"></a>
 ### Spark in Spark Master cluster mode

-Example of Apache Spark in Spark cluster mode:
+**Example**: Apache Spark in Spark cluster mode:

+Two-nodes cluster is used here.

     $master_hostname='spark-master.example.com'